27 min read

 I wasn’t just taking other peoples’ behavior personally.
 I also took my behavior personally on their behalf - whether they reinforced it or not.

-Let's just say that during this season of my life I was stressed and spread thing, easily offended, easily hurt, deeply cynical, and - usually - angry or upset about something.
+Let's just say that during this season of my life I was stressed and spread thin, easily offended, easily hurt, deeply cynical, and - usually - angry or upset about something.

 I was miserable.
+I was easy to "betray" and disappoint.
 My depression was at an all time high.
-And I was oblivious to the fact that this had something to do with it.
+And I was oblivious to the fact that my habit of taking things personally had anything to do with it.

 And when I would take things personally, no matter how many times I heard "Tori, everything isn't about you", I couldn't seem to really get it.
 Because that’s a rude af way to say that, to be fair.
 But it was also because I wasn't the only person in my circle showing up this way.
 This isn't a character thing.
 It's cultural.

 Anyway, naturally at some point I burned out on people pleasing.
 Not because I saw how much it exhausted me to care.
-But because other people not caring felt really painful.
+But because other people not caring the way I expected them to felt really painful.

 Fuck all ya'll.